kikitux/vault-sampleapp-ruby/README.md

 Sample app that shows vault and consul working toegether.

+On startup 2 vm are created, `server` and `client`

+Server provides the following services:
+- Consul
+- Vault

+## Consul
 Consul ui is enabled and port forward are set for the host.

 on `http://localhost:8501/ui` for server and `http://localhost:8502/ui` for client

+A check can be found on [consul/vault.json](consul/vault.json) that register vault as an external service on consul.

+This allows the ruby app to reach vault on `vaul.service.consul` dns, without requiring hardcoded ip.

 # TODO: